Skip to content

 • What worked this week?
 Do more of that.

-• What did not work?
+• What didn’t work?
 Stop doing it or adjust.

 • What will I test next week?
 Always be experimenting.

 This weekly review compounds over time.
 After a few months, you have a crystal-clear picture of what drives growth for your specific audience.
-According to Forbes’ creator economy analysis, the top-earning creators across all platforms share a common trait: they treat their creative work as a business, complete with metrics, goals, and strategic planning.
+The top-earning creators across all platforms share a common trait: they treat their creative work as a business, complete with metrics, goals, and strategic planning.

 The more you track, the more your results improve — and the more your results improve, the more confident your next decisions become.